 Note: All policies set forth for the assessment apply to the reassessment as well.
-Any deviation from the Student Assessment Policy and/or the Remediation and Reassessment process must be approved, in writing, by the appropriate Directors and the Associate Dean for Academic Affairs and clearly articulated to students prior to the assessment.
+Any deviation from the Student Assessment Policy and/or the Remediation and Reassessment process must be approved, in writing, by the Associate Dean for Academic Affairs and clearly articulated to students prior to the assessment.